fgrassals/file-storage-api/README.md

 ## Error responses

-Every error response will return an HTTP code and a json object describing the error.
+Error responses will have an HTTP code and a json object (excluding 401s) describing the error.

 ### HTTP Codes
- * `400 Bad Request`: when the sent parameters are invalid for a given request
+ * `400 Bad Request` when the parameters sent are invalid for a given request
- * `401 Unauthorized`: when the user credentials sent in the Authorization header are not correct
+ * `401 Unauthorized` when the user credentials sent in the Authorization header are not correct
- * `404 Not Found`: when the resource specified in the request's url was not found
+ * `404 Not Found` when the resource specified in the request's url was not found
- * `405 Method NOt Allowed`: when sending an unsupported HTTP method for a given url
+ * `405 Method NOt Allowed` when sending an unsupported HTTP method for a given url
- * `500 Internal Server Error`: means something went wrong in the server while processing the request
+ * `500 Internal Server Error` means something went wrong in the server while processing the request

 ### Response payload

 A JSON object with the following fields:
- * `code`: number corresponding to the response HTTP code
+ * `code` number corresponding to the response HTTP code
- * `error`: description of the response HTTP code
+ * `error` description of the response HTTP code
- * `message`: short message describing the error`
+ * `message` short message describing the error`

 ### Examples